 Hiring managers have heard it so many times and it’s lost its magic.
-They won’t be thrilled with interview answers like this because it doesn’t really tell them anything, other than the fact that you read a few interview tricks before coming in.
+They won’t be thrilled with interview answers like this because it doesn’t really tell them anything about you, other than the fact that you read a few interview tricks before coming in.